 Every wine cellar needs to be specifically customized, sized correctly and designed, taking into account such factors as glass walls, insulation, seals around the doors, local climate, location in the room, humidity and location of the room, outside walls, basement room etc. It is important to balance the cooling system with the wine cellar’s specific set-up.

 In our experience no wine cellar is exactly the same as another.
-A poorly balanced refrigeration system is the number one cause of premature failure and complicating problems.
+A poorly balanced refrigeration system is the number one cause of the problems which precede breakdown – and then the inevitable failure.

 - Excessive Running of the Unit